Azure/azure-sdk-for-net/sdk/purview/Azure.Analytics.Purview.Sharing/README.md

 ### Protocol Methods

-Operations exposed by the Purview Share SDK for .NET use *protocol methods* to expose the underlying REST operations.
-You can learn more about how to use SDK Clients which use protocol methods in our [documentation][protocol_client_quickstart].
+Operations exposed by the Purview Share client library for .NET use *protocol methods* to expose the underlying REST operations.
+You can learn more about how to use Azure SDK clients which use protocol methods in our [documentation][protocol_client_quickstart].

 ### Thread safety